 15 interesting facts about Chile

-We share the most interesting facts about Chile, which we collected on our breathtaking visit to this incredible country
+We share the most interesting facts about Chile that we collected during our breathtaking visit to this incredible country

 There is a story that Chileans like to tell tourists.
-When God created the world, one says, he had something left of everything: deserts, lakes, mountains, glaciers and volcanoes, so he threw everything together and created Chile.
+When God created the world, they say, he had a bit of everything left over: deserts, lakes, mountains, glaciers and volcanoes, so he threw it all together and created Chile.

-These country strips in South America is indeed one of the most diverse in the world.
-From the dry and foreign landscapes of the Atacama desert to the lush green of the Lake District, Chile has something to offer for everyone.
+This strip of land in South America is, in fact, one of the most diverse in the world.
+From the arid and alien landscapes of the Atacama Desert to the lush greenery of the Lake District, Chile has something to offer everyone.

-Our arrival from the always challenging Bolivia was greeted with the words "Más Bajo, Más Caliente" (lower and hot), which effectively equipped us with new strength.
+Our arrival from the ever-challenging Bolivia was greeted with the words “más bajo, más caliente” (lower and hotter), which effectively re-energized us.

-Our journey from San Pedro de Atacama in the north to Punta Arenas on the southern tip was fun and fertile and taught us many interesting facts about Chile, of which we share the best below.
+Our trip from San Pedro de Atacama in the north to Punta Arenas at the southern tip was fun and fruitful and taught us many interesting facts about Chile, the best of which we share below.

 -

-chile celebrates its independence every year with Fiestas Patriah on September 18 and 19.
-According to the law, all public buildings must show the Chilean flag during the celebrations.
-The flag must be flawless and hung on a white bar or on the front of the building.
-The non -compliance with the requirements can be punished with a fine of up to 40,000 pesos ($ 80).
-(Source: Emol Nacional - Spanish)
+Chile celebrates its independence every year with Fiestas Patrias on September 18th and 19th.
+By law, all public buildings must display the Chilean flag during the celebrations.
+The flag must be pristine and hung on a white pole or at the front of the building.
+Failure to comply with the requirements may result in a fine of up to 40,000 pesos ($80).
+(Source: Emol Nacional – Spanish)

 -

-The largest swimming pool in the world is located in the San Alfonso del Mar Resort in the Chilean city of Algarrobo.
-It is over 1,013 m (3,323 feet) long, comprises an area of eight hectares (20 acres) and has a maximum depth of 115 feet.
-It holds 66 million gallons water and costs over $ 3 million a year for maintenance.
+The largest swimming pool in the world is located at the San Alfonso del Mar resort in the Chilean city of Algarrobo.
+It is over 1,013 m (3,323 feet) long, covers an area of eight hectares (20 acres) and has a maximum depth of 115 feet.
+It holds 66 million gallons of water and costs over $3 million per year to maintain.
 (Source: Guardian)

 -

-chile only legalized the divorce in 2004, as the last country of the western hemisphere.
+Chile only legalized divorce in 2004, the last country in the Western Hemisphere.
 (Source: The New York Times)

 -

-chile atacama desert is the driest place on earth with an average of 15 mm (0.6 inches) per year.
-Four years were registered in the central sector without a precipitation, and some weather stations have not received any rain since the start of the recordings.
-The area is so dry that planet researchers used it to test early prototypes of Mars rovers.
+Chile's Atacama Desert is the driest place on earth, with an average of 15 mm (0.6 inches) of precipitation per year.
+Four years without rainfall have been recorded in the central sector, and some weather stations have received no rain at all since records began.
+The area is so dry that planetary scientists used it to test early prototype Mars rovers.
 (Source: National Geographic, Smithsonian)

 -

-In the center of Santiago, a glass box (Casa de Vidrio) with a young woman appeared in the center of Santiago.
-The woman, a local actress, lived in the box for two weeks and revealed all the intimate details of her daily life to the fascinated spectators.
-The architects behind the installation said the stunt goals to tackle the limits of privacy and quality of life in large cities.
-(Source: Guioteca - Spanish)
+In 2000, a glass box (Casa de Vidrio) appeared in the center of Santiago with a young woman inside.
+The woman, a local actress, lived in the box for two weeks, revealing all the intimate details of her daily life to fascinated viewers.
+The architects behind the installation said the stunt aims to address the limits of privacy and quality of life in big cities.
+(Source: Guioteca – Spanish)

 -

-chile is one of the few countries in the world with a state-supported UFO research facility.
-In the country's Central District, so many UFO sightings were reported that the city of San Clement in 2008 opened a 30 km (19 miles) long UFO trail through the Andes, including plateaus for UFO landings.
-(Source: Huffington Post, Cefaa, Time)
+Chile is one of the few countries in the world with a government-supported UFO research facility.
+So many UFO sightings have been reported in the country's Central District that in 2008 the city of San Clemente opened a 30 km (19 mile) UFO trail through the Andes, including plateaus for UFO landings.
+(Source: Huffington Post, CEFAA, Time)

 -

 Ushuaia in Argentina is the southernmost large settlement in the world and is considered the “end of the world”.
-However, the Chilean city of Puerto Williams on the island of Navarino is the southernmost human settlement (apart from research stations in Antarctic).
-Puerto Williams is also an entry port in the Antarctic and an important hub for scientific activities.
+However, the Chilean town of Puerto Williams on the island of Navarino is the southernmost human settlement anywhere (apart from research stations in Antarctica).
+Puerto Williams is also a port of entry to Antarctica and an important hub for scientific activities.
 (Source: Rough Guides)

 -

 The exceptionally clear atmosphere in the mountains of Norte Grande is excellent for astronomers.
-It has about 300 clear nights a year and is the best possible place to build observatories of the southern hemisphere.
+It has about 300 clear nights a year and is the best possible place to build observatories in the Southern Hemisphere.
 (Source: Smithsonian)

-For other interesting facts about Chile, the travel guide Lonely Planet Chile and the Easter Islands contain a comprehensive travel guide across the country.
+For more fun facts about Chile, the Lonely Planet Chile and Easter Island Travel Guide includes a comprehensive guide to the country.

 .